shirokumacode/overwatch-omnic-rewards/README.md

 <details>
 <summary>Does it work?</summary>
 It does.
-I've tested the mechanism for the past month.
-I haven't open the OWL/OWC website so far and earned all the tokens and June OWC skins.
+I've been using it since June 2021 and earned all my contenders skins and tokens this way.

 This mechanism was already found and implemented before (with minor differences).
 See these repositories:
 - [cyandterry/OWL-Token](https://github.com/cyandterry/OWL-Token)